harold-swy/grayscale-scraper/README.md

 # grayscale-scraper
-A scraping tool for Grayscale.co
+A web scraping tool for Grayscale.co